CS601-F18/side-project-pontakornp/README.md

 1. Scrape specific fields of 20 tech companies stock information starting from January 1 2018 to most recent available data.
 2. Create a database to store those data scraped.
-3. Develop a web application to display stocks open, high, low, close price over time in 2 different charts.
+3. Develop a web application to display stocks open, high, low, close price over time in 2 different charts and allow user to filter date range and sort by volume of day, month, or year.

 ## Technologies Use